Gustavus von Tempsky: The Taranaki Wars

 The Forest Rangers were finally disbanded in Te Awamutu in mid-1866.
 Von Tempsky was immediately invited to take command of No. 5 Division of the Armed Constabulary.
 When Titokowaru's War broke out in 1868, von Tempsky and his division were very soon drafted and sent to the front.

 On 12 July 1868, there occurred an incident which is still a matter of controversy among New Zealand historians.
-While in command of the fort at Patea, von Tempsky was told that an unfinished redoubt about seven kilometres away was under heavy attack.
+While in command of the fort at Pātea, von Tempsky was told that an unfinished redoubt about seven kilometres away was under heavy attack.
 Giving his second-in-command strict orders to hold the fort, he immediately rushed off on foot to join the battle.
 By the time he arrived, ten of the defenders were dead and another six injured, while the attackers were able to escape.
 In his report of 21 August 1868, Von Tempsky singled out the Marist priest Fr Jean-Baptiste Rolland for his bravery under fire as he tended the wounded – Catholic and Protestant – on the battle line.
 Fr Rolland was present at the battle at which von Tempsky was himself killed two weeks later.